bluwy/whyframe/docs/src/pages/docs/features.md

 ## HTML source

-By default, `whyframe` will inject a fallback `src` to an `iframe` if it's not provided.
-This makes it easier to start from the get-go.
-If you have a custom HTML already setup, you're free to use it too by simply specifying a `src` to it!
+`whyframe` relies on plain `iframe` `src` to render the template HTML, which later relies on a special `whyframe:app` module to inject the isolated iframe HTML.
+You can specify any HTML source:

 <!-- prettier-ignore -->
 ```html